davide-marchiori/k-alpha/README.md

 ## Introduction

-Inter-coder reliability serves as a cornerstone of rigorous empirical research, particularly in the social sciences.
-The K-Alpha Calculator, *Krippendorff's Alpha Calculator*,  is designed to simplify the computation of Krippendorff’s Alpha, one of the most widely employed statistical measures for inter-coder reliability (Krippendorff, 2019).
+Inter-rater reliability is a cornerstone of rigorous empirical research in different contexts and domains.
+The K-Alpha Calculator, *Krippendorff's Alpha Calculator*,  is designed to simplify the computation of Krippendorff’s Alpha, one of the most widely employed statistical measures for inter-rater reliability (Krippendorff, 2019).
-By providing a free tool with a user-friendly interface for calculating this coefficient, the K-Alpha Calculator aims to enhance research quality and reliability by offering an accessible and standalone tool for user.
+By providing a free tool with a user-friendly interface for calculating this coefficient, the K-Alpha Calculator aims to enhance research quality and reliability by offering an accessible and standalone tool for users.
 For an in-depth review of the theoretical and mathematical underpinnings of Krippendorff's Alpha, please refer to [Krippendorff (2019)](https://doi.org/10.4135/9781071878781).
 For a detailed overview of The K-Alpha Calculator please refer to our [academic article](https://www.k-alpha.org/article).

 ---

 ## Software Description

-The K-Alpha Calculator is hosted at [k-alpha.org](https://www.k-alpha.org/), it is completely free, and its open-source code can be accessed here on [GitHub](https://github.com/davide-marchiori/k-alpha).
+The K-Alpha Calculator is hosted at [k-alpha.org](https://www.k-alpha.org/).
+It is completely free, and its source code can be accessed here on [GitHub](https://github.com/davide-marchiori/k-alpha).
 The code behind the K-Alpha Calculator performs the calculation steps following the procedure on [Krippendorff (2019)](https://doi.org/10.4135/9781071878781).
 It also incorporates the adjustments and considerations outlined in the bootstrapping method as described by [Hayes and Krippendorff (2007)](https://doi.org/10.1080/19312450709336664).

 ### How to Use

 The use of K-Alpha Calculator follows a **three-step approach**:

-1. **Data Upload**: Users upload a data file in `.csv` format that adheres to specific formatting requirements.
+1. **Data Upload**: Users upload a data file in `.csv` format that meets specific formatting requirements.
  -   *File Type*: The file must be a .csv (Comma-Separated Values) format. **The separator must be a comma (,) or a semicolon (;).
 Tab or other separators are not allowed.**
 -   *Layout*: Data should be organized in a matrix format where:

-    -   Rows represent individual items to be coded.
+    -   Rows represent individual items to be rated.

-    -   Columns correspond to the coders providing these codes.
+    -   Columns correspond to the raters providing these rates.

-    -   **Code values must be represented numerically.
+    -   **Rate values must be represented numerically.
 Decimals are not allowed**

     -   `NA` represents a missing value.

--   *Content*: Each cell within this matrix should contain the code assigned by a coder to a specific item.
+-   *Content*: Each cell within this matrix should contain the rate a rater assigns to a specific item.
 Data should be [nominal, ordinal, interval, or ratio.](https://en.wikipedia.org/wiki/Level_of_measurement)

-2. **Data Type Specification**: After the data file is uploaded, the user specify the nature of the data (Nominal, Ordinal, Interval, Ratio).
+2. **Data Type Specification**: After the data file is uploaded, the user specifies the nature of the data (Nominal, Ordinal, Interval, Ratio).

-3. **Result Interpretation**: K-Alpha Calculator processes the uploaded data and outputs the Krippendorff's Alpha value, which reflects the level of agreement among coders.
+3. **Result Interpretation**: K-Alpha Calculator processes the uploaded data and outputs Krippendorff's Alpha value, reflecting the agreement level among raters.
 Confidence Intervals (CI) are also available with bootstrap.
-An acceptable level of reliability should be equal or above `0.80`, as suggested by [Krippendorff (2019)](https://doi.org/10.4135/9781071878781).
+An acceptable level of reliability should be equal to or above `0.80`, as suggested by [Krippendorff (2019)](https://doi.org/10.4135/9781071878781).

 ### Data Privacy

-The K-Alpha Calculator does not store any data and deletes all data upon the completion of the calculation instance.
+The K-Alpha Calculator is designed with the highest commitment to ethical data management and user privacy.
+It ensures that all data input by users remains exclusively within their own domain, as it operates entirely on the client side.
+This means the K-Alpha Calculator functions solely within the user's browser environment, without retaining, storing, or transmitting any data to external servers or storage systems.

 ---